nirajunib/SIT723-Research/README.md

-# Post-Quantum Secure Transport: Module Lattice Based Digital Signatures into TCP and QUIC Research Artifacts
+# Open Source Implementation of the Post-Quantum Secure TransportLayer: Quantum Signatures into TCP and QUIC

 This repository contains a collection of scripts and output files used to benchmark and analyze implementation of RSA vs ML-DSA in TCP and QUIC.
 The project was conducted as part of a research linked below.